 Antimicrobial drug resistance: the human-animal interfact in Vietnam

 Antimicrobials are used in animal husbandry for therapeutic treatment and for prophylaxis.
-Although the use of antimicrobials as growth promoter is banned in the EU, they are widely used in other continents like Asia.
+Although the use of antimicrobials as a growth promoter is banned in the EU, they are widely used on other continents such as Asia.